Quantitative Homogenization of Differential Forms: Regularity estimates for differential forms

 \section{Regularity estimates for differential forms}

 In this appendix, we record some properties about the regularity of the solutions of the constant coefficient equation $\di \ahom \di u$.
 The two main results are the pointwise interior estimate, Proposition~\ref{propellipticregularity} and the $H^2$ boundary estimate, Proposition~\ref{globalest}.
-Both these results are used in the proof of Theorem~\ref{homogenizationtheorem}.
-Most of these proofs are an adaptation of the classical proofs of the regularity theory of uniformly elliptic equations (cf~\cite{gilbarg2015elliptic}).
+Both results are used in the proof of Theorem~\ref{homogenizationtheorem}.
+Most of these proofs are an adaptation of the classical proofs of the regularity theory of uniformly elliptic equations (cf.~\cite{gilbarg2015elliptic}).

-We first state two propositions, Proposition~\ref{GFint.prop} and Proposition~\ref{H2interiorregularityestimate}.
+We first state two propositions, Proposition~\ref{GFint.prop}, an interior Gaffney-Friedrich inequality, and Proposition~\ref{H2interiorregularityestimate}, an interior $H^2$ regularity estimate.
 We then use these two ingredients to prove the pointwise interior estimate, Proposition~\ref{propellipticregularity}.
-We finally prove a global $H^2$ regularity result for the solution of $\di \ahom \di u = 0$, Proposition~\ref{globalest}.
+We finally prove a global $H^2$ regularity result for the solutions of $\di \ahom \di u = 0$, Proposition~\ref{globalest}.